Learning junta distributions, quantum junta states, and QAC$^0$ circuits: Introduction

 \section{Introduction}

 One of the main questions of computational learning theory is how efficiently we can learn an unknown object that is promised to have some structure.
 Two of the most studied structured objects are juntas, which are multi-bit or multi-qubit objects where only a few of the bits or qubits are relevant, and constant-depth circuits.
-There is plenty of literature about learning junta objects, such as junta Boolean functions~\cite{atici2007quantum,ambainis2016efficient}, junta distributions~\cite{aliakbarpour2016learning,chen2021learning}, quantum junta unitaries~\cite{chen2023testing}, and quantum junta channels~\cite{bao2023nearly}.
-Two celebrated models of constant-depth circuits that have been studied from the point of view of learning are $\mathsf{AC}^0$ circuits \cite{linial1993constant,eskenazis2022low} and their quantum analogue, $\mathsf{QAC}^0$ circuits \cite{nadimpalli2023pauli,vasconcelos2024learning}.
+There is plenty of literature about learning junta objects, such as junta Boolean functions~\cite{AS07,ABRdW16}, junta distributions~\cite{ABR16,CJLW21}, quantum junta unitaries~\cite{CNY23}, and quantum junta channels~\cite{BY25}.
+Two celebrated models of constant-depth circuits that have been studied from the point of view of learning are $\mathsf{AC}^0$ circuits \cite{LMN93,EIS23} and their quantum analogue, $\QAC^0$ circuits \cite{NPVY24,ADOY25,VH25}.

-We continue this line of research by improving the upper bounds on learning classical junta distributions and $\mathsf{QAC}^0$ circuits, and by proving the first results on learning junta states.
-All of our upper bounds exploit that the considered objects satisfy that their Fourier/Pauli expansions are close to being supported on a few low-degree characters/Pauli operators.
-In other words, they are both low-degree and sparse.
-In the case of juntas, these two properties follow from the definition.
-In the case of $\mathsf{QAC}^0$ circuits, they were shown to concentrate on low-degrees in \cite{nadimpalli2023pauli}, and here we show that they are also close to juntas.
+We continue this line of research by improving the upper bounds on learning classical junta distributions and $\QAC^0$ circuits.
+To bridge junta distributions and $\QAC^0$ circuits, we initiate the first study on quantum junta states.
+All of our upper bounds exploit the observation that the Fourier/Pauli expansions of the considered objects are close to being supported on a few low-degree characters/Pauli operators.
+In other words, these objects are both low-degree and sparse.
+In the case of juntas, both properties follow from the definition.
+In the case of $\mathsf{QAC}^0$ circuits, they were shown to concentrate on low degrees in \cite{NPVY24}.
+In this work, we show that they are also close to juntas.